adheep04/numpy-XOR-perceptron/README.md

 # features
 - custom sigmoid, linear, and loss classes in numpy
 - displays final predictions on all 4 XOR classes after training
 - displays final parameter values after training (only 9 parameters)
+- displays final loss plot

 # how to use
 - make sure numpy is installed